kubescape/regolibrary/README.md

 }
 ```
 * Attribute `"armoBuiltin": true` - mandatory for armo rules.
 Only ARMO team members are authorized to create builtin objects.
 * `rulesNames` -  List of rules to run, must be exact name.
-Copy-paste to be sure.
+Use copy-paste to be sure.

 * `long_description`, `test` and other control fields are used mainly in the [documentation](https://hub.armosec.io/docs)